AlexGilleran/jsx-control-statements/README.md

   </If>
 ```

-`obj.name` is going to be executed (and fail) even though you just guarded against it, which is both annoying and _incredibly_ unintuitive for new developers.
+`obj.name` is going to be executed (and fail) even though you just guarded against it, which is both annoying and
+_incredibly_ unintuitive for new developers.

-By transforming it into a ternary if instead, only code that's supposed to be executed will be executed, which is much easier to read, even though it requires an extra build step.
-I'm sure there are some who would argue that you're better off using ternary ifs and not complicating your build chain, but I feel this is a good trade-off.
+By transforming it into a ternary if instead, only code that's supposed to be executed will be executed, which is much
+easier to read, even though it can require an extra build step if you use the JSTransform method.

 ## If Tag